aeeshhhsdhjd/report/README.md

 # Reaction Reporter Bot

 This project provides a Telegram bot that coordinates multiple Pyrogram session strings to submit reports against profiles, groups, channels, or stories.
-The bot runs with buttons and command handlers so it works well on VPS, Termux, Replit, or Heroku.
+The bot ships with a premium, dark-themed chat UI with clear buttons and guardrails for every step.

 ## Features
 - Guided flow that collects API ID, API Hash, and 1–500 Pyrogram session strings.